QodotPlugin/qodotplugin.github.io/docs/materials.md

 The texture loader will scan each WAD for textures present in the map and load them as appropriate.

 **Note:** As the palette.lmp file from Quake was released into the public domain, it's included with Qodot to simplify the import of common texture WADs.

+# Troubleshooting

+If your map textures appear stretched in Godot, make sure to check "Repeat" in the Import dock for every texture you use.